 Venlo, Limburg (the Netherlands)

-Venlo is a city in the Dutch province of Limburg, near the German border.
-Venlo received its city rights in 1343 and is full of historic houses.
+Most people associate the Netherlands (yes, Holland) with ‘randstad’ cities like Amsterdam and Rotterdam, but Venlo is a city in the province of Limburg, near the German border.
+The smallish city claimed its city rights in 1343 and is full of historic houses and late-medieval monuments.

 Petit Palais, Paris (France)